telekom-mms/sectpmctl/README.md

 An installation on an Acer Swift 3 SF314-42 laptop caused some problems which needed changes of the source code to enable an installation:

 * The Secure Boot Signature Database (DB) maybe not cleared by entering Setup Mode.
 Fix: Clear it before installation with `efi-updatevar -d 0 db`.
-* The Secure Boot DBX database could not to cleared by efi-updatevar.
-Fix: Comment out clearing and updating of DBX in sectpmctl-boot.
+* The Secure Boot Forbidden Signature Database (DBX) could not be cleared by efi-updatevar.
+Workarround: Comment out clearing and updating of DBX in sectpmctl-boot.
 * tpm2_clear fails.
 Fix: Clear the TPM inside the BIOS, Windows or by executing "echo 5 | sudo tee /sys/class/tpm/tpm0/ppi/request" and remove tpm2_clear in sectpmctl-tpm.
 * tpm2_dictionarylockout fails.
 That's not good.
 If the lockout settings are reasonable already, the call can be removed in sectpmctl-tpm.